Tools for Developing WordPress Plugins

 Keep Learning and Developing with WP Engine

-Plugin development can be intimidating at first.
+Custom WordPress plugin development can be intimidating at first.
 To get started, you’ll want access to materials that can help you take your first steps.
-Fortunately, once you learn the basics, you’ll be able to create just about any type of plugin you want.
+Fortunately, once you learn the basics, you’ll be able to create just about any type of customized plugin you want.

 When you need to learn more about the platform, WordPress’ developer resources page is a great place to start.
 It also helps to have the support of a web host that enables you to create an incredible digital experience for your site’s visitors – for that, you can check out our selection of plans!